geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 - Added 'serviceName'.
 - Replaced 'parameters' with 'inputParameters' and 'outputParameters'.
 - Removed '<parameter>.direction'
-    - New 'inputParameter' and 'outputParameter' objects indicate direction in their name.
+    - New 'inputParameters' and 'outputParameters' arrays indicate direction in their name.
 - Renamed '<parameter>.dataType' to '<parameter>.type'.
 - Renamed '<parameter>.defaultValue' to '<parameter>.default'.